brunoborges/toml-schema/README.md

 #### Table Sequence

-One can set a property as a `table-sequence` for when there is a need to have multiple childs (tables) that repeat a structure with a set of defined properties.
+One can set an element as a `table-sequence` for when there is a need to have multiple childs (tables) that repeat a structure with a set of defined properties, and have dymamic, user-provided table headers (suffix).
+A `table-sequence` is also a `table` and may have simple properties.

 A `table-sequence` requires a `typeref` definition of the structure to be repeated.
 Each child must be givven a key.